10 Smart Tax Moves to Make Before the End of the Year

 The holidays are a time to think about others, and many people choose to donate money or tangible goods to charity.
 Taxpayers who itemize deductions can claim one when donating to a qualified organization, such as a nonprofit 501(c)(3) or select religious institution.
 Know the rules -- deductions are generally based on the fair market value of the donated item, which may not be the same as the original cost.

 The annual tax exclusion for gifts lets individuals give up to $14,000 to another person without having to file any additional paperwork.
 Gifts of more than $14,000, or $28,000 if coming from a married couple, require the givers to file Form 709, and the excess gets counted toward the giver's lifetime estate tax exemption.
 It's unlikely that most people will ever have to pay a tax on gifts.
-As of 2017, the lifetime exemption is $5.5 million.
+As of 2018, the annual exemption is $15,000 and the lifetime exemption is $5.6 million.

 Medical expenses that exceed 10 percent of adjusted gross income may qualify for a medical expense deduction.
 Employees should also look for ways to spend any money left in a Flexible Spending Arrangement, because the balance might disappear at the end of the year.
-Some employers allow a grace period or a maximum rollover from one year to the next.
+Some employers allow a 2.5-month grace period to spend a maximum $500 left over from one year to the next.

 Except for people who qualify for an exemption, there is a potentially hefty penalty for not having minimum essential health coverage as defined by the Affordable Care Act.
-Although the incoming Republican administration has vowed to change the program, there's no telling how.
-For 2016, there's no question consumers should review their insurance plans to make sure they meet current requirements and apply for health insurance if they don't already have it.
+The Republican administration is shaking up the program, but a pending tax reform vote means the rules are still uncertain heading into 2018.
+So far, there's little question consumers should review their insurance plans to make sure they meet current requirements and apply for health insurance if they don't already have it.